mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 ---

 We've been working on integrating call tracing in the server to provide exact measurements of all API and DB calls.
-We've picked [OpenTracing](https://github.com/opentracing/opentracing-go) - a lovely open source project that allows you to setup trace reporting and enables you to support [Distributed tracing](https://opentracing.io/docs/overview/what-is-tracing/)
+We've picked [OpenTracing](https://github.com/opentracing/opentracing-go) - a lovely open source project that allows you to setup trace reporting and enables you to support [Distributed tracing](https://opentracing.io/docs/overview/what-is-tracing/).

-Instrumenting your API handler in Go is very straightforward - setup connection to a collection server supporting OpenTracing (we've decided to use [Jaeger](https://www.jaegertracing.io/)) spec and wrap you code in spans.
+Instrumenting your API handler in Go is very straightforward - setup a connection to a collection server supporting the OpenTracing spec (we've decided to use [Jaeger](https://www.jaegertracing.io/)) and wrap your code in spans.
+``

 To simplify this, we've added a simple tracing module:
 ```go